 The centre fuselage assembling process includes loading of an all-composite air inlet duct into a special tooling structure called a jig, followed by 18 major steps such as bonding metal frames around the duct.
 The frames serve to brace and position the duct properly within the centre fuselage.

-L-3 Display Systems is developing the panoramic cockpit display system, which will include two 10in×8in active matrix liquid crystal displays and display management computer.
+L-3 Display Systems, now part of L3Harris, has been developing the panoramic cockpit display system, which will include two 10in×8in active matrix liquid crystal displays and display management computer.

 The following will also supply F-35 avionics systems:

-- Harris Corporation - advanced avionics systems, infrastructure, image processing, digital map software, fibre optics, high-speed communications links and part of the communications, navigation and information (CNI) system
+· Harris Corporation (now L3Harris) – advanced avionics systems, infrastructure, image processing, digital map software, fibre optics, high-speed communications links and part of the communications, navigation and information (CNI) system

 Weapons are carried in two parallel bays located in front of the landing gear.
 Each weapons bay is fitted with two hardpoints for carrying a range of bombs and missiles.